Five portraits from the Holy Land. Clive Lawton, narrator, writer. Mark Savage, producer. BBC Radio 4, August 12-16.

 The median age in Egypt is 24.
 More than a quarter of males under 30 with degrees are unemployed.

 Egypt had been “growing” at 6% a year.
 It’s said that revolutions usually happen in countries which are growing economically.
 Energy which had been pent up is released and destroys the system which produced the growth.
 Russia in 1917?
 That kind of growth, in any case, can make things temporarily worse, and perhaps permanently less secure, for the masses.

 Real revolutions aren’t gang warfare waged at state level.
 They are a return to truth.
 Will the energy produce a later wave of expansionist Islamism or be wholly dissipated in manoeuvring, compromises and renewed corruption?

 However it ends, Tahrir Square has changed the Middle East politically, geopolitically and psychologically.
+[Postscript 2013 11 28: Is that true?]
 The revolution was not Islamist or socialist or especially anti-American or even anti-Zionist.
-There was no utopianism.
-No desire for an absolute break with the past, except in one respect.
+There was no utopianism, no desire for an absolute break with the past, except in one respect.
 No exaggeration.
 Not even a leader.
 No “nativist romanticism, sectarian distraction or religious obscurantism” (Robin Yassin-Kassab).
 These facts may, perhaps, offer some grounds for hope.

 Egypt has minorities, but not deep sectarian divisions.
 Robin Yassin-Kassab: “The answer to sectarian hatred is democracy.
 The answer to Arab hatred of Israel is for Israel to change itself from a violent ethnocracy to a multicultural democracy.”